jasht1/Uni-Projects/Energy Systems and Conversion/Tutorial Questions/Past Papers/2024TCA/2024 past paper - Energy Systems and Conversion.md

 ^c733f8

-Assuming that all of the fuel reacted the number of moles of fuel $n_{\text{fuel}}$ can be found as a proportion to the moles of oxygen $n_{O_{2}}$ based on the gaseous products produced.

-however, not all of the oxygen was reacted as it is still present in the gaseous product and the amount of gas in the product is not that of the initial air so the proportions provided are not directly comparable.
+however, not all of the oxygen was reacted as it is still present in the gaseous product.
+The amount of gas in the product is not necessarily the same as the initial air so the proportions provided are not directly comparable.

 Given that no new nitrogen was introduced and no oxides of nitrous appear in the in the gaseous product analysis we may assume the amount of $N_{2}$ is unchanged.
 However dry air is assumed to be 79% $N_{2}$ not 83.5% indicating the change in the amount of gaseous substance.
 This will be due to $O_{2}$ being removed in the form of water as well as additional $CO_{2}$ & $CO$ being introduced as combustion products.
 This giving a means of translating the proportion of oxygen in the gaseous product to it's equivalent proportion in the initial dry air.